krisvanrens/coding-exercises/exploring-rust-exercises/rpn-calculator/README.md

 This version is the previous version, where we organized the single source file into a library + executable, and added documentation.

-We simply move the types (except `State`) and methods (except `main`) to a file called `lib.rs` in the crate `src/` directory.
+We simply move the types (except `State`) and methods/functions (except `main`) to a file called `lib.rs` in the crate `src/` directory.
 To be able to access the moved types/methods from the executable code, we muse add `use rpn_calculator::*;` (to simply import everything).
 That is not all though, we must also add `pub` where appropriate.

-Documentation is added to all types and methods.
+Documentation is added to all items.
-The documentation for the `read_token` method also features a bit of example code, when running `cargo test` from the command-line, this code is run/tested as well, very nice!
+The documentation for the `read_token` function also features a bit of example code, when running `cargo test` from the command-line, this code is run/tested as well, very nice!
 Build the documentation using `cargo doc` from the command-line.

 Note that bits of code can be excluded from example code by using this notation: